No results for ""

 The "Contexts" list.

-Every object is required to have a key.
+Every context is required to have a key.
 Keys are always transmitted to LaunchDarkly.
 Typically, you supply the key when you create the context.
-If you are using a client-side SDK and mark the context as anonymous, the SDK can generate the key for you.
+For some client-side SDKs, if you mark the context as anonymous then SDK can generate the key for you.
 To learn more, read Anonymous contexts and users.

 Keys must be a string type.
 Keys must be unique, deterministic, and should not contain personally identifiable information (PII).
-Keys must be consistent, which means the same person must correspond to the same key across different services to contribute to consistent flag evaluations and accurate monthly context instances (MCI).
+Keys must be consistent, which means the same person must correspond to the same key across different services to contribute to consistent flag evaluations.
 You can use a primary key or a hash, as long as the same person always has the same key.
 We recommend using a hash if possible.

 Only the context attributes you provide are available for targeting